A test of faith: tithe and offerings

 Those who respond to this challenge understand that, far from not affording to tithe, we cannot afford not to tithe.
 The blessing that God bestows on the tithe payer not only replaces the tenth, but far exceeds it.

-Many hold that tithing, along with all the feasts and sacrifices of the Ceremonial law, was abolished at the cross.
 If tithing was indeed abolished, then so was the accompanying blessing.
 There is no record in the New Testament that tithing was abolished.

-In Mal 3:10 God invites us to test Him.
+In Mal 3:10 (above) God invites us to test Him.
 This an exception to His general instruction that we should not put Him to the test (Mt 4:7).

 God is willing that we should hold Him up to scrutiny - He invites us to test no less than His character.

-2.2 Offerings
+4. Offerings

 In Old Testament times, in addition to the tithes, many offerings were required: